s6eskand/Moodivity/README.md

 ### How it Works

-A user will record an audio log, which is then posted to the Google Cloud Storage for secure storage, read from storage and converted to text using Google's Speech to Text API, and then analyzed using Google's NLP sentiment analysis API.
+A user will record an audio log which is posted to the Django Server through a connected REST API.
+The posted audio file will be stored in the Google Cloud Storage for secure storage, read from storage and converted to text using Google's Speech to Text API, and then analyzed using Google's NLP sentiment analysis API.

 Once the log is analyzed, the logs are displayed on the users dashboard, allowing them to reflect on their sentiment, and how it relates to their set goal.